Don’t ignore signs of hearing loss. Three steps to better hearing

 What to expect at your first hearing appointment

 Don’t worry – everyone feels a bit daunted before their first hearing test but going along can make such a difference.
 Your first appointment will be an opportunity for the hearing professional to get to know you and find out what your concerns are.

 Remember – they do this day in, day out.
-They will put you at ease and help you to relax.
-Most audiology practices welcome you to bring a family member or friend along with you.
+Although things might feel a bit different at the moment, They will put you at ease and help you to relax.

 After discussing a few questions and finding out a little more of your medical history, the audiologist will look inside your ears to check your ear drums and ear canal.

 Typically, the next step is the hearing test.
 Here, you will put on a pair of headphones and you will be asked to press a button every time you hear a sound.
 The audiologist is testing different pitches and intensity levels, to see how you respond.

 When the test is complete, the audiologist will run through the results with you and discuss your treatment options so that a plan can be put in place to help you.